 Carlos Alonso Chirinos Medina

-Research interest: social inequality, gender and life course; care and family; biomedical culture, narratives and experiences of illness; cultural processes of cooking, sustainability and food security
+Research interest: social inequality, gender and life course; care and family; biomedical culture, narratives and experiences of illness; cultural processes of cooking, sustainability and food security.

-Supervisor: Dr. Dolors Comas d'Argemir
+Supervisor: Dolors Comas d'Argemir, PhD.

 Josep Puigbo Testagorda